Rovinj: Climate

 Rovinj is one of nine settlements officially designated as towns in Istria County in western Croatia.
 It has a humid subtropical climate (Köppen: Cfa), with an average temperature of 4.8 °C in January and 22.3 °C in July.
 The average annual temperature is 13.4 °C. The sea temperature is more than 20 °C from the mid-June to September.
 The average annual sea temperature is 16.6 °C. The average annual insolation is 2,437 hours, which means 134 sunny days a year.
-Rovinj is the 3rd sunniest city, hence city with the fewest cloudy days on the Adriatic.
+Rovinj is the 3rd sunniest town, hence town with the fewest cloudy days on the Adriatic.

 Since records began in 1949, the highest temperature recorded at the local weather station was 37.1 C, on 2 August 1988.
 The coldest temperature was -14.8 C, on 7 January 1985.

 Since records began in 1984, the highest temperature recorded at the Sveti Ivan na pučini weather station at an elevation of 8 m was 34.2 C, on 5 August 2017.
 The coldest temperature was -6.5 C, on 29 December 1996.

 From May to September Rovinj receives more than 10 sunshine hours a day.
 The rainfall averages 941 mm a year and average air humidity is 72 percent.

-Originally, the peninsula on which the city lies was an island, separated from the mainland by a channel.
-The latter was filled in 1763.
-Rovinj Archipelago includes 22 islets.